Graduate Certificate in Early Childhood Technology

-Finally, the program culminates with a one-week in-person Early Childhood Technology Summit.
+Finally, the program culminates with a one-week in-person Early Childhood Technology Residency.
 This intensive summit allows students to spend one week working with program faculty from the DevTech Research Group and exploring curriculum development with educational technologies.
 During this time, students will also get to work hands-on with children, implementing curricular experiences at the Eliot-Pearson Children’s School and complete guided observations in a supervised setting.

 Program Faculty & Staff

 Marina Umaschi Bers, Program Director

 Professor Marina Umaschi Bers is a professor at the Eliot-Pearson Department of Child Study and Human Development and an adjunct professor in the Computer Science Department at Tufts University.
 She heads the interdisciplinary Developmental Technologies Research Group.
 Her research involves the design and study of innovative learning technologies to promote children's positive development.

 Amanda Sullivan, Associate Director

 Dr. Amanda Sullivan is a researcher in the Developmental Technologies Research Group.
 Her work involves developing new tools for young children, teaching with technology in pre-kindergarten through third grade settings, running professional development trainings for teachers, developing curricula, and assessing student learning.